Vissarion Shebalin: Biography

 Shebalin was born in Omsk, where his parents were school teachers.
 He studied in the musical college in Omsk, and was also enrolled in the Institute of Agriculture.
 He was 20 years old when, following the advice of his professor, he went to Moscow to show his first compositions to Reinhold Glière and Nikolai Myaskovsky.
 Both composers thought very highly of his compositions.
 Shebalin graduated from the Moscow Conservatory in 1928.
 His diploma work was the 1st Symphony, which the author dedicated to his professor Nikolai Myaskovsky.
 Many years later his fifth and last symphony was dedicated to Myaskovsky's memory.

 In the 1920s Shebalin was a member of the Association for Contemporary Music (ACM); he was a participant of the informal circle of Moscow musicians known as "Lamm's group", which gathered in the apartment of Pavel Lamm, a professor from the Moscow Conservatory.

 After graduating from Moscow Conservatory, he worked there as a professor, and in 1935 became also a head of the composition class at the Gnessin State Musical College.
 In the very difficult years of 1942-48 he was a director of the Moscow Conservatory and the art director of the Central Musical School in Moscow.
 He fell victim to the Zhdanov purge of artists in 1948 and fell into obscurity afterwards.
-Among his students were Ester Mägi, Veljo Tormis, Lydia Auster, Edison Denisov, Grigory Frid, Tikhon Khrennikov, Karen Khachaturian, Aleksandra Pakhmutova, Galina Konstantinovna Smirnova, Asya Sultanova, Yevgania Yosifovna Yakhina, and others.
+Among his students were Ester Mägi, Veljo Tormis, Lydia Auster, Edison Denisov, Grigory Frid, Tikhon Khrennikov, Karen Khachaturian, Aleksandra Pakhmutova, Tamara Popatenko, Galina Konstantinovna Smirnova, Asya Sultanova, Yevgania Yosifovna Yakhina, and others.
 Shebalin was one of the founders of and the chairman of the board (1941–1942) of the Union of Soviet Composers.

 Shebalin was one of the most cultured and erudite composers of his generation; his serious intellectual style and a certain academic approach to composition make him close to Myaskovsky.
 In 1951, he was awarded the Stalin Prize.
 Shebalin was a close friend of Dmitri Shostakovich, who dedicated a string quartet (No. 2) to him.

 In 1953, Shebalin suffered a stroke, followed by another stroke in 1959, which impaired most of his language capabilities.
 Despite that, just a few months before his death from a third stroke in 1963, he completed his fifth symphony, described by Shostakovich as "a brilliant creative work, filled with highest emotions, optimistic and full of life."

 Shebalin died on 29 May 1963 in Moscow.
 He was buried in the Novodevichy Cemetery near his professors and colleagues.

 His son Dmitri (1930–2013) was the violist of the Borodin Quartet for 43 years (1953–1996).